 AGH designated as a Registered Provider Organization by CMMC Accreditation Body

-As a Registered Provider Organization (RPO), as designated by the CMMC Accreditation Body, AGH’s team of Registered Practitioners can assist contractors in preparing for CMMC compliance.
+As a Registered Provider Organization (RPO), as designated by the CMMC Accreditation Body, our Registered Practitioner can assist contractors in preparing for CMMC compliance.
 AGH can help identify gaps between a contractor's current practices and those required by the CMMC.
 AGH professionals can also help contractors advance their cybersecurity practices in anticipation of bidding on contracts that will require higher CMMC compliance.